-Flower remedies can often help with the emotional state of puppies, especially those that are stressed out from kennel situations.
-Our standard medical care does not repair the emotional and mental state of our pets, which we feel needs attention in order to heal the whole body.
+Flower remedies can often help with the emotional state of puppies, especially those who are stressed out from kennel situations.
+Our standard medical care does not repair the emotional and mental state of our pets, which we feel need attention in order to heal the whole body.

 Star of Bethlehem – This flower remedy restores all forms of mental, emotional, and physical shock, helping to bring calmness back to the pet’s well-being.
 This can also be used for shock associated with intense emotional or physical pain.

 Walnut – Walnut helps with adapting to new changes or circumstances.
 Most pets need walnut to help with the new home environment when they are brought home as puppies.
-Walnut is often indicated for animals hospitalized for long periods along with the use of anesthesia.
+Walnut is often indicated for animals hospitalized for long periods, along with using anesthesia.

 Elm – This is the main remedy used for overwhelmed animals and people.
 In a case where a companion may have parvovirus, I would take this remedy for myself and my pet to help with everyone’s overwhelming feelings.
 This is great for dogs that feel inadequate and helps to restore competence, efficiency, and resistance.

 Olive – Olive is great for mental and physical exhaustion.
-This remedy is useful for weak, sick, exhausted animals and those that suffer from long, stressful conditions.
+This remedy is useful for weak, sick, exhausted animals and those who suffer from long, stressful conditions.

-Spice for Life – This essential oil blend is comprised of cinnamon, lemon, lime, orange, oregano, and ravensara.
+Spice for Life – This essential oil blend comprises cinnamon, lemon, lime, orange, oregano, and ravensara.
 The elements of this blend are known to fight bacteria and viruses, especially when they are airborne.
 It stops the bacteria and virus' ability to replicate and in return, builds the immune system of the person or pet that is exposed to this essential oil blend.